Here’s a recent question from Jake about die-off myths:

 Understanding the Different Kinds of Clues From Your Body

-As you can see, die-off is a nuanced subject and not always straightforward.
-But hopefully this article has shown you where you might have been misinterpreting some clues your body was giving you.
+As you can see, the questions “what is die-off ?” and “what is not die-off?” aren’t always easy to answer.
+But hopefully, this article has shown you where you might have been misinterpreting some clues that your body was giving to you.

 Understanding these subtle clues is often the difference between feeling amazing and quickly switching to the next fad treatment before feeling really good.